STAT545-UBC-hw-2018-19/hw01-ziqiangt/README.md

 # Hi, here is the STAT545 hw of ziqiang

 ## Overview
 This file helps to navigate the directory for new vistors.
-You can click **[STAT545A](http://stat545.com/)** to view the details about this cource.
+You can click **[STAT545A](http://stat545.com/)** to view more details about this cource.

 #### Here is the directory of my homework